analogdevicesinc/MOTIF_MathWorks/AD7403/README.txt

   If MATLAB complains that a compiler has not been selected, type "mex -setup" and follow the instrustions.
   Rerun Main.m

+  If MATLAB complains that there is a problem with loadlibrary, it might be an issue with having a valid supported C compiler.
+In Windows, MATLAB doesn't work with Microsoft Visual Studio 2010 Redistributables.
+You will need to uninstall any references to VS 2010 Redistributable and install the Windows SDK 7.1.

   For support or questions, please use EngineerZone (ez.analog.com)